The Potential of Direct to Consumer in Ecommerce

 Successful DTC brands utilize a combination of strategies like search engine optimization (SEO), social media marketing, content marketing, and influencer collaborations to reach their target audience.

-The data suggests that digital advertising spend is projected to reach $836 billion worldwide in 2026, emphasizing the importance of an effective digital marketing strategy.
+According to a report by eMarketer, digital advertising spend is projected to reach $389 billion worldwide in 2021, emphasizing the importance of an effective digital marketing strategy.

 4. Customer-centric Approach: